 If you want to work in the largest industries or for the top employers in D.C., then you're probably going to need a college degree from an accredited school.
-Job competition is fierce here.
 Most employers require applicants have at least a minimum of a bachelor's degree, and others may require additional schooling or work experience for employment.
 While earning an accredited college degree cannot guarantee you a job, it can increase your chances of landing an interview or being considered for jobs in your desired field.
-Online colleges and universities in D.C. can provide students with the knowledge and skills needed to work in various industries.

 D.C. residents and out-of-district students can also find online courses at prestigious private universities, like American University, Howard University, and Georgetown University.